 The responsible person has overall responsibility to take precautions for the safety of the premises and the employees.
 They are required to take steps to reduce any likelihood of a fire occurring and spreading and ensure there is minimal injury to people in the premises if there is a fire.
 In the workplace, the Responsible Person is the employer.

-You are responsible for your own Fire Risk Assessment, and we cannot do it for you, however, you can appoint a specialist to do the Fire Risk Assessment for you.
+You are responsible for your own Fire Risk Assessment, and we cannot do it for you, however, you can appoint a competent person to undertake the Fire Risk Assessment for you.

 What you should do: depending on your business size